Cucurbita pepo var. cylindrica 'Cocozelle'

 A beautiful heirloom variety featuring neat and compact bush plants; producing medium sized, 8" long dark green fruit with cream colored striping; mild flavor, perfect for cooking and baking and freezing; flowers can be stuffed, fried or added to salads

-Cocozelle Zucchini is an annual vegetable plant that is typically grown for its edible qualities.
+Cocozelle Zucchini is an annual vegetable plant that is commonly grown for its edible qualities.
 It produces dark green long fruit with creamy white stripes and creamy white flesh which can be harvested at any point.
 The fruits have a pleasant taste.

 The fruit are most often used in the following ways: